History of the ATI

 The ATI Declaration from 2015 laid out commitments for the member countries of the initiative.
 Concretely:

-The progress made by member countries in fulfilling these commitments was monitored by the International Tax Compact (ITC) through annual monitoring exercises.
-The ATI Monitoring Reports promote peer learning through the dissemination of good practices, help identify regional and topical trends in the area of DRM, and give an outlook on planned future activities to enable effective coordination.
+Progress made by member countries in fulfilling these commitments was monitored by the International Tax Compact (ITC) through annual monitoring exercises.
+The ATI Monitoring Reports helped promote peer learning through the dissemination of good practices, identified regional and thematical trends in DRM, and provided an outlook on planned future activities to improve coordination.
 Details about the monitoring processes and the reports from 2015-2018 are available here.

 Constitution of the ATI Consultative Groups in 2018

-Three consultative groups were constituted on 13 February 2018 in New York City to organise and execute activities to support the fulfilment of the three ATI commitments.
-The ATI Consultative Groups produce and implement an annual work plan under the leadership of a group coordinator.
+On 13 February 2018, three consultative groups were established in New York to organise and implement activities supporting the ATI commitments.
+Each consultative group develops and implements an annual work plan under the leadership of a coordinator.